VirtusLab-Open-Source/strapi-plugin-navigation/README.md

 - `contentTypesNameFields` - Definition of content type title fields like `'api::<collection name>.<content type name>': ['field_name_1', 'field_name_2']`, if not set titles are pulled from fields like `['title', 'subject', 'name']`. **TIP** - Proper content type uid you can find in the URL of Content Manager where you're managing relevant entities like: `admin/content-manager/collectionType/< THE UID HERE >?page=1&pageSize=10&sort=Title:ASC&plugins[i18n][locale]=en`
 - `gql` - If you're using GraphQL that's the right place to put all necessary settings.
 More **[ here ](#gql-configuration)**
 - `i18nEnabled` - should you want to manage multi-locale content via navigation set this value `Enabled`.
 More **[ here ](#i18n-internationalization)**
-- `slugify` - allows to extend configuration of our "slugging" solution of choice.
-To learn more visit the [documentation](https://github.com/sindresorhus/slugify#api).
-It can be left unset since it's optional. **This option can only be handled by configuration in config file**.

 ### Properties